TroyMcl/product-description-shipping/README.md

 npm install
 npm run seed
 ```
-Add the query parameter prod_id=<integer> to URL to get app to render
+Add the query parameter prod_id set to an product number (prod_id=1), in the URL to get app to render